 RBMPs are strategic documents.
 They provide both detailed and summary information.
 Whilst the best intentions have been made to ensure this plan is accessible, the document is presented to meet the statutory requirements of the Directive.
 A glossary of terms is included in the Annex.
 If you are unable to find the information you require from this plan please contact WFDWales@naturalresourceswales.gov.uk and our WFD Team will help you.
-In England, a comprehensive 'Guide to accessing river basin management and flood risk management data and supporting information' is available on the river basin management web pages (at https://www.gov.uk/government/collections/river-basin-management-plan-update).

 The RBMP is made up of several documents and an interactive web based tool.
-These are outlined in Figure 1 and described below.
+These are outlined in figure 1 and described below.
 The supporting documents which contain the required statutory assessments of the RBMP are also outlined.

-Figure 1.
-Contents of the RBMP and supporting documents
+Figure 1: Contents of the RBMP and supporting documents